-Crews will flow water from all hose lines prior to entering the Tower to verify proper pressure and nozzle pattern.
+Crews will flow water from all hose lines prior to entering any of the burn rooms to verify proper pressure and nozzle pattern.

-Prior to entering the structure, the Instructors should take a head count and check each participant to make sure they have the appropriate level of PPE and that it is properly worn.
+Prior to entering any of the burn rooms, the Instructors should take a head count and check each participant to make sure they have the appropriate level of PPE and that it is properly worn.